 BaaS (Backend-As-A-Service) refers to the model where third-party cloud vendors maintain and offer services like database management, authentication, hosting, and push notification.
 Developers only need to look after UI and frontend code.
 The Mobile Backend-As-A-Service (Mobile BaaS) is a popular model in cloud computing.
-BaaS represented the idea of developing apps without managing servers by developers themselves
+BaaS represented the idea of developing apps without managing servers developers themselves

 FaaS (Function-As-A-Service) is one type of serverless computing where developers can build, manage, and run business logic, function, or a piece of code without having their own servers.
 This code can be programmed to execute code in response to certain events or specific schedulers.

-The popular example of FaaS is AWS Lambda which is an event-driven, serverless computing platform.
+A popular example of FaaS is AWS Lambda which is an event-driven, serverless computing platform.

 A 2020 DataDog Survey indicated that over 50% of AWS users are now using the serverless AWS Lambda FaaS (Function-As-A-Service).